1.2 The Controlling Source Rule

 6. Recheck email and applicant portals 24 to 48 hours before the test.

-7. Ask the official contact person about conflicts instead of guessing.
+7. Ask the official contact about conflicts instead of guessing.

-For exam questions, the same habit becomes a scoring skill.
+For exam questions, source control becomes a scoring skill.
 Read the question stem as the controlling source.
 If a scenario says an officer saw a specific event at a specific time, do not add facts from television, personal opinion, or another agency's policy.
-If the stem gives a policy excerpt, apply that policy even if you think another rule would be better.
-The exam is often checking whether you can follow the provided rule source under pressure.
+If the stem gives a policy excerpt, apply that policy even if you think a different rule would be better.
+The exam is frequently checking whether you can follow the provided rule source under pressure — exactly what a facility expects when an officer applies a post order or a use-of-force directive.

-The controlling source rule is not a legal theory for candidates to argue with the agency.
+The controlling source rule is not a legal theory for arguing with the agency.
 It is a practical study discipline.
-Your preparation becomes cleaner when you separate confirmed facts from assumptions.
-Your test-day behavior becomes safer when you follow the latest instruction.
-Your answer choices become stronger when you rely on the facts and rules actually provided.
+Your preparation gets cleaner when you separate confirmed facts from assumptions.
+Your test-day behavior gets safer when you follow the latest instruction.
+And your answer choices get stronger when you rely only on the facts and rules actually provided.

 Test Your Knowledge